Helleri Holly Ilex crenata 'Helleri'

 -

-No serious insect or disease problems.
-Susceptible to spider mites and nematodes.
-Alkaline soils will cause the leaves to yellow.
+Diseases, Insect Pests, and Other Plant Problems: This plant has no serious insect or disease problems.
+It may be susceptible to spider mites and nematodes.
+Alkaline soils will cause the leaves to turn yellow.
+This shrub tends to struggle in hot and humid summers of the southern United States.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University